 about

+noé olivas (b.
+1987, San Diego, California—occupied Kumeyaay land) lives and works in South Central Los Angeles.
+He received his MFA from the University of Southern California in 2019, and his BFA from the University of San Diego, California in 2013.
 His work has been exhibited at the Candlewood Festival, Borrego Springs, California (2022); Hammer Museum, Los Angeles, California (2022); The Front Arte Y Cultura Gallery, San Ysidro, California (2021); Napa Hall Gallery at the California State University Channel Islands, Camarillo (2020); Open Mind Art Space, Los Angeles (2019); Residency Art Gallery, Inglewood (2019); Charlie James Gallery, Los Angeles (2019); La Jolla Historical Society, San Diego, California (2018 San Diego Art Institute, California (2017); The New Children’s Museum, San Diego, California (2017);); and the San Diego Museum of Art.
 (2017).

 Parable of the onion